top of page

 Designing Institutions for Contribution, Collaboration, and Flourishing

-My research spans several interconnected areas, including organizational design, disagreement and democratic practice, social values, artificial intelligence, the future of work, vocational and liberal education, and the changing role of cultural institutions.
-Although these topics are diverse, they are connected by a common question:
+This research agenda spans organizational design, disagreement and democratic practice, social values, artificial intelligence, the future of work, and vocational and liberal education.
+Although these projects address different organizational challenges, they are united by a common question:

-Across these projects, I am interested less in solving isolated organizational problems than in understanding the broader conditions that allow institutions to evolve.
-Whether examining organizational disagreement, leadership, opportunity structures, professional identity, technological disruption, or higher education, I ask how institutional design shapes both organizational effectiveness and the capacity for diverse people to work together productively.
+Across these projects, I am interested less in solving isolated organizational problems than in understanding the broader conditions that enable institutions to learn, adapt, and remain effective and legitimate over time.
+I ask how institutional design shapes both organizational effectiveness and the capacity for diverse groups to work together productively.

 My scholarship is intentionally interdisciplinary and practice-informed.
-Through collaborations with universities, nonprofit organizations, corporations, governments, philanthropic institutions, and community partners, I seek to produce research that advances theory while informing institutional design and leadership practice.
-I believe some of the most important opportunities for scholarship lie not only in explaining organizations but also in helping design institutions that are more effective, more adaptive, and more capable of enabling human contribution.
+Through collaborations with institutions of higher education, nonprofit organizations, companies, philanthropic entities, and community partners, I seek to produce research that advances theory while informing institutional design and leadership practice.

 Education